Valalala/vrTestDemos/README.md

 Bugs: if you miss a building when shooting a web, it will still display a line to the last point you connected to.

 ## FreeSpiderMan
 The same as Spiderman, but now the play area orientates to match the direction you are moving.
-Start play facing whatever forward is for your play area.
+Start play facing forward and in the center of your play area and try not to move your feet.
 I recommend getting confortable rope swinging in Spiderman before trying this.

 ![freespiderman](freespiderman.gif)